tjsr/action-npm-outdated/README.md

 ## To-Do items

-1. Add ability to only updated to 'wanted' rather than 'latest' version.
-2. Output results as a JSON object array to enable checking multiple dependencies in a single call.
+1. Output results as a JSON object array to enable checking multiple dependencies in a single call.